Types of Trauma Disorders, Symptoms, and Therapy

 Symptoms of Trauma Disorders

-Despite their distinct classifications, these related conditions often overlap each other and share several common signs and symptoms.
+Despite their distinct classifications, these related conditions often overlap each other and share common signs and symptoms.

-Typical Symptoms of Most Types of Trauma Disorders Include:
+Symptoms of Most Types of Trauma Disorders Include:

 • Impulsive behaviors